elabftw/elabdoc/doc/install-oldschool.rst

 Nginx or Apache config
 ^^^^^^^^^^^^^^^^^^^^^^

-See the `nginx config files <https://github.com/elabftw/elabimg/blob/master/src/nginx/https.conf>`_ from Docker image.
+Example config files are provided in the `config_examples <https://github.com/elabftw/elabdoc/tree/master/config_examples>`_ directory.

 * Add security headers (IMPORTANT).
 See the end of `this file <https://github.com/elabftw/elabimg/blob/master/src/nginx/common.conf>`_.
 * Use a proper TLS certificate, not a self-signed one